After the first term of my senior year in college ended, I asked myself, "What is it that I want to do before I graduate?"

 I biked home around 5pm and stopped at my apartment's mailbox.
 "Please be in there," I said to myself as I fumbled with my keys to unlock my mailbox.
 I pulled out the stack of mail and immediately flipped through each envelope.
 No. No. No.

-Then my heart skipped a beat.
+Then my heart leaped forward.

 There, on the second to last envelope written in big, bold letters was the word: TRANSCRIPT.

 YES!
-I could hardly believe it came.
+I could hardly believe it came!
 This was really going to happen.
 I was going to submit my application in time and have a chance at the Gilman Scholarship!

 About a month later, I called my older sister to give me some advice on where and when to purchase flight tickets.
 Instead of talking about flights, she discussed about the cost of my summer abroad.

 She asked me how much I saved up, if I could pay for the program if didn't win the scholarships, if I still have time to cancel my trip, etc. I knew what she was implying.
 Or rather, what I felt like she was implying.
 She thought I had made an extremely thoughtless, risky move.
 And for what?
-To take a vacation with a high possibility that all my hard-earn money would be used up and nothing to support myself after college?
+To take a vacation with a high possibility that all my hard-earned money would be used up and have nothing to support myself after college?
 What kind of logic was that?

 May came along.
 The month of the scholarship announcements.
 I was both eager and anxious to learn of the results.

 The email for my college's Summer Study Abroad Program Scholarship came out first.
+With much anticipation, I opened the email.

 I didn't win.
 Not a single penny.